What's the Weight Limit for a Rooftop Cargo Basket?

 What if my cargo basket feels wobbly even though I'm under the weight limit?
 I've checked all the bolts.

 If your basket is still wobbly after checking the bolts, it's likely an issue with the crossbars or how they're mounted to your vehicle.
 Sometimes, the crossbars themselves aren't rated high enough, or they might not be spaced correctly for the basket.
-My friend's basket wobbled like crazy until we realized her factory crossbars were the weak link.
+A basket can wobble like crazy when the factory crossbars are the weak link.

 Can putting too much weight in my cargo basket permanently damage my car's roof or frame?